optmlclass/PA2/README.md

 However, if you have access to a GPU in some other manner, you are certainly welcome to use that instead.

+To get started in colab, first download the `EC500_Spring2022_ProgrammingSet2.ipynb` file from this repo.
+Then, in colab, go to file->open notebook, choose the "upload" option and upload the downloaded file.

 If you use colab, make sure you go to runtime->change runtime type, and select "GPU" so that you are using the GPU.

 The assignment is due on April 6th.

+You should not need to modify any of the python files in this repo - they just provide modeling code and a few utility functions.
+The entire assignment is in the .ipynb file.